Luracast/Restler/public/examples/_006_crud/readme.md

 :
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {
   "id": 2,
   "name": "Arul Kumaran",
   "email": "arul@luracast.com"
 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+> Note: When we want the entire data that is sent to the API,
+ > we need to use `$request_data` as the name of the parameter any other name
+ > will only get partial data under the specified key

 ###Creating new Author

  Typical post request to create a new author will be any of the following

 **Using query parameters**